indraai/vedicthreefoldalgorithm.com/karma-yoga/index.md

 ---
+layout: default
 title: Karma Yoga
-layout: default
-hero: header
+tagline: The algorithm is a framework developed by Quinn Michaels inspired by Vedic principles.
+image: /assets/img/page-karma-yoga.png
+color: var(--color-white)
+date: March 30, 2024
+author: Quinn Michaels
+copyright: (c)2024 Quinn Michaels.
+All rights reserved.
 ---

 Karma Yoga is a mental discipline which allows one to carry out one's duties as a service to the entire world, as a path to enlightenment.
 By working in the real world, but giving up attachment to work, we can obtain spiritual liberation.